How I Became A Freelance Photographer.

 would you believe me if I told you it was a complete accident?

 Yes, I blindly fell into the world of freelancing.
 No major game-plan or preliminary research.
 I basically never left my work experience - but I get paid for it now so we all good.
-I got hired on a freelance basis so working 'as and when' and I already had a social media presence (extremely important btw) so other people wanted to hire me and it's just continued exactly like that.
+I got hired on a freelance basis and I already had a social media presence (extremely important btw) so other people wanted to hire me and it's just continued exactly like that.
 I was then able to leave my part-time job working in a boutique and now I work solely for myself.
 Something I'm still getting to grips with, something that still scares me and something I'm learning to love.

 HOW IT BEGAN: EDUCATION & finding WORK

 I left University in around June/July of 2017, excited to never go back but scared because at this point I never wanted to pick up my camera again and I had no clue what to do next.
 I decided I was going to intern and do as much work experience as I could in hope that I would find something I love.
-I was still working in my part-time job at this point and was allowed 2 weeks off to do some work experience (thanks Sophie!
-Be sure to look at bod & ted's Instagram).

 WHAT I DO NOW